 It’s worth mentioning that this package won’t come with any support from the CMS2CMS team but you can restart the migration process later if you find that the actual migration didn’t go as expected.

-If you want a complete, hands-off experience, you can opt for one of their premium packages that start at $299 and include migration of a large number of pages, customized migration, and migration of your Wix website design.
+If you want a complete, hands-off experience, you can opt for one of their premium packages that include migration of a large number of pages, customized migration, and migration of your Wix website design.